Experience the best of both worlds and ship your freight via shared truckload.

-Before you start shopping freight carriers, you have to identify what type of shipping services you need.
-Keep reading to learn about the two most common freight load options – LTL and TL.
+Before you start shopping for freight carriers, you have to identify what type of shipping services you need.
+Keep reading to learn about the two most common freight load options: LTL and TL.

 LTL Shipments vs. TL Shipments

 Understanding similarities and differences between LTL and TL shipping will help you determine your shipping needs, effectively compare freight carriers, and lock in a good price.

 LTL stands for less than a truckload.
 With LTL shipments, you don’t have enough freight to fill a truck and only need part of a trailer to transport your goods.